 In this equation, you should also consider your loved ones.
 If you spent your life creating wealth and you have always believed that one day you would pass on that wealth to your children, do you really want to spend it all in your final years, leaving little to nothing behind?

-Have Family Pay
+Family Assisted Pay

 In addition to paying for your own long term care, you could also share the burden with your loved ones.
 If you suffer a debilitating sickness, injury, or cognitive impairment, your family or friends may be able to contribute to your care.